 Families from around the area had their grills going and their chairs in the shade as everyone was splashing around in the clear, cool waters.
 Cypress trees lining the banks, and one of the highlights: the pool.

 With 29 campsites available at this state park there are size options from tents to RVs.
-That being said, as this is a small state park there are some sites that do feel a little close together.
+That being said, as this is a small state park some sites do feel a little close together.
 If you’re looking to be outside and away from people, this may not be the state park you want.
 If you like to socialize with your neighbors then this has some great community-feel sites.

-All of the sites are relatively close to the river, so that’s a definitely plus.
+All of the sites are relatively close to the river, so that’s a definite plus.
 And if you’re like me and enjoy a great shower, that is located by sites 11 and 13.
 Check out the full facility map here.